pp2411/playGroundByPP/Readme.md

 Hey!
-This is Website deployed to add some of the miniprojects that i will work on.
+This is a Website deployed to add some of the miniprojects that i will work on.

 Feel free to fork my repo.
 Initial Instructions